 text-shadow: 2px 2px #d3d3d3;

-Step 2: Making the Form Available on a Public Site
+Step 2: Making the Form Available on a Community

-In this step, we'll be setting up your Salesforce environment to basically "host" this form for anyone and everyone that needs to fill it out.
+In this step, we'll be setting up your Salesforce environment to basically "host" this form for any community user that needs to fill it out.
 The Youreka Knowledge Base already has several articles that explain how this process works, so we'll rely on them to complete this step.
 Make sure not to skip any of these - each of them is pretty important.

 After all of this is said and done, we ended up with a URL like this:

-This URL is a link to our public-facing form, and contains parameters that tell Youreka to create a new Form record when the link is clicked, use a specific Form Template ID (the template ID we created in step 1), and create a new Case record.
+This URL is a link to our form on the community, and contains parameters that tell Youreka to create a new Form record when the link is clicked, use a specific Form Template ID (the template ID we created in step 1), and create a new Case record.

 Step 3: Test Your URL